CadencePrestissimo/CadencePrestissimo/README.md

 ### Hi there 👋

 ### I'm Pavika Chaudhary
-- 🔭 I’m a second year undergraduate from IIIT-A 😉
+- 🔭 I’m a third year undergraduate from IIIT-A 😉
 - 🥅 Started contributing to Open Source projects
 - ⚡ carpediam